SurlyMae/jekyll-now/_posts/2018-10-07-how-to-survive-your-first-year-as-a-developer.md

 ---
 layout: post
-title: Post / So you're a developer now!
+title: (Post) So you're a developer now!
 Here's how to survive.
 ---

 _This is a version of a talk I gave at a meetup in [Silicon Slopes](https://newsroom.siliconslopes.com/about-silicon-slopes-3/), Utah._